Catenscia/MxOps/docs/source/examples/piggy_bank.md

 - Allow airdrops to specific users
 - Mint new tokens to pay the interests of the piggy-bank

-Don't hesitate to check the [source code](https://github.com/Catenscia/MxOps/tree/main/integration_tests/contracts/esdt-minter/src) for more details.
+Find more details in the [source code](https://github.com/Catenscia/MxOps/tree/main/integration_tests/piggy_bank/contracts/esdt-minter/src).

 ### PiggyBank Contract

 A user can deposit a specific token in the bank.
 The only other action he can make is to withdraw them.
 At withdrawal, he will get back his principal and receive some interests in addition.

-Don't hesitate to check the [source code](https://github.com/Catenscia/MxOps/tree/main/integration_tests/contracts/piggy-bank/src) for more details.
+Find more details in the [source code](https://github.com/Catenscia/MxOps/tree/main/integration_tests/piggy_bank/contracts/piggy-bank/src).

 ## Scenes

-Now that we home some smart-contracts, we can construct some `Scenes`.
+Now that we have some smart-contracts, we can construct some `Scenes`.
 We will create a scenes folder at the root level of our smart-contract project.
 Here is what our structure looks like:

 ```bash